Vermont Horse Racing Betting in 2024

 Our Racebook Rating Methodology

 Our panel of experts took several different factors into consideration when compiling the top 10.
 They looked at the variety of races offered at each offshore sportsbook, as well as how the biggest races on the calendar (Triple Crown, Breeders’ Cup, etc.) were treated at each site.
-Promotions and welcome bonuses were taken into consideration, as were the overall opinion of the sites based on customer reviews.
+Promotions and welcome bonuses were taken into consideration, as were the overall opinions of the sites based on customer reviews.

 The History of Gambling Laws in Vermont